AUD to USD Forecasts in 2021 from Major Australian Banks

 Will the Australian dollar rise against the USD?

-There are many reasons the Aussie dollar keeps falling, including:
+There are many reasons the Aussie dollar is supported, including:

 - United States currency (USD): When the US dollar falls, the Australian dollar rises.
 This is because the AUDUSD is a currency pair.
 The US dollar is falling so the AUD is up.